JonasGessner/JGDownloadAcceleration/README.md

 <br>

 #####Cancellation:
 `cancel` will stop the download,  synchronize the metadata file to allow resuming the download later and leave the partially downloaded file on the disk.
-Neither the success completion block or the failure completion block will be called.<p>
+The failure completion block will be called with an `NSURLErrorCancelled` error.<p>
 `cancelAndClearFiles` will stop the download and remove the partially downloaded file as well as the metadata file from the disk.
 Neither the success completion block or the failure completion block will be called.